In the U.S.

 “Agent Orange: Vietnam’s Deadly Fog”

 The VA, now implicated, plunged into damage-control mode.
-From this public crisis came the creation of the VA’s Agent Orange Policy Group, though headed by a former Monsanto researcher.
-The wide consensus the Group came to was that Dioxin, indeed, is a health hazard.
+From this public crisis came the creation of the VA’s Agent Orange Policy Group, which was headed by a former Monsanto researcher.
+The group’s consensus was that Dioxin was indeed a health hazard.
 But exposure to Dioxin-contaminated Agent Orange, the VA maintained, did not pose any long-term or irreversible impact to human health.
-Veteran health complaints were at last being acknowledged, but not affirmed as Agent Orange-related, only as presumptive.
+Veteran health complaints were at last being acknowledged, but not affirmed as Agent Orange-related, just presumptive.

-The first Agent Orange-related lawsuit was filed by 28-year old Paul Reutershan, who believed that his chloracne and abdominal cancer was related to Agent Orange after watching the Kurtis documentary.
+The first Agent Orange-related lawsuit was filed by 28-year old Paul Reutershan, who had watched the Kurtis documentary and came to believe that his chloracne and abdominal cancer was related to Agent Orange.
 Reutershan’s claim was first denied by the VA, and after failing to sue the U.S. government, he filed a personal $10-million injury lawsuit in a New York State Court against three chemical companies: Dow Chemical, Monsanto and Diamond Shamrock Corporation.
 The case received mass media attention.

 In the Norwalk Hospital in Connecticut, Reutershan famously told his mother, Muriel Reutershan, just before he died in December 1978: “I got killed in Vietnam and didn’t know it.”
-After his death, Paul Reutershan’s family, and members of his organization, Agent Orange Victims International (AOVI), continued the fight.
+After his death, Paul Reutershan’s family, and members of his organization, Agent Orange Victims International, continued the fight.

 “About a million and a half of us are already gone.”